Neck Acne Treatment: A Guide for Patients

 Topical Retinoids

 Adapalene and tretinoin normalize skin cell turnover on the neck, preventing follicular blockage.
 Start with lower concentrations (adapalene 0.1% or tretinoin 0.025%) applied every third night, gradually increasing frequency as tolerated.
-The neck’s sensitivity requires slower introduction than facial application.
+The neck’s sensitivity requires a slower introduction than facial application.

 Oral Medications